Mouxy/raycast-pwpush/README.md

 1. Download the package as a zip and extract (the files will remain there, so maybe chose a "final" destination)
 2. Open Raycast and type "Import Extension"
 3. Select the folder and import
+4. If you don't have NPM installed, use Homebrew (https://brew.sh) - Install homebrew and then `brew install npm`
-4. Run the “developer commands” to build the extension On macOS, using the terminal, navigate to the pwpsh folder and execute `npm install && npm run dev`
+5. Run the “developer commands” - using the terminal, navigate to the pwpsh folder and execute `npm install && npm run dev`
-5. You should be able to use the command "pwpush"
+6. You should be able to use the command "pwpush"

 ### Configuration